Stephen R. Reed

 Stephen Russell Reed (August 9, 1949 – January 25, 2020) was the longest-serving mayor of Harrisburg, Pennsylvania.
 Dubbed "Mayor-for-Life," he was re-elected to seven four-year terms, serving from 1982 to 2010.
 After leaving office, Reed faced charges on nearly 500 counts of theft, fraud and corruption.
-He pled guilty to 20 charges and was sentenced to probation.
-Reed died on January 25, 2020, in Harrisburg at the age of 70, after a long battle with prostate cancer.
+He pled guilty to 20 charges.

 Biography

 Reed was born in Chambersburg, Pennsylvania.
 After moving to Harrisburg in the 1950s, Reed attended Bishop McDevitt High School, where he graduated in 1967.
 He went on to attend Dickinson College and was named a Finnegan Fellow in 1970.
 He did not graduate from Dickinson and later served as an emergency medical technician in Harrisburg, while pursuing his early political career.
+Reed was openly gay.

 Political life

 Active in the Democratic Party as a teenager, Reed headed the Teenage Democrats of Pennsylvania, was Vice-President of the College Young Democrats of Pennsylvania, and was active in many civic activities.
 Among his early work experiences was a staff job for the Democratic Caucus in the Pennsylvania House of Representatives.

 In the Democratic landslide victory year of 1974, when he was 25, Reed campaigned hard for the Pennsylvania House of Representatives, and upset four-term Republican incumbent George Gekas, who later became a Pennsylvania state senator and U.S. Congressman.
 He would go on to serve three terms as a member of the state's House of Representatives until 1980.